awsdocs/aws-systems-manager-user-guide/doc_source/sysman-parameter-name-constraints.md

-# About Requirements and Constraints for Parameter Names<a name="sysman-parameter-name-constraints"></a>
+# About requirements and constraints for parameter names<a name="sysman-parameter-name-constraints"></a>

 Use the information in this topic to help you specify valid values for parameter names when you create a parameter\.